saturnflyer/casting/README.md

 Casting provides a convenience for doing this.

+## Oh, my!
+Could this be used to add behavior like refinements?

+Perhaps.
+Check out the [example for implementing refinements](examples/refinements.rb)

 ## Installation

 If you are using Bundler, add this line to your application's Gemfile: